Fordham, Norfolk

 Fordham is a small village and civil parish in the English county of Norfolk.

-Fordham is located 2.2 mi north of Downham Market and 39 mi west of Norwich, located along the A10 between London and King's Lynn and close to the confluence of the River Wissey and River Great Ouse.
+Fordham is located 2.2 mi south of Downham Market and 39 mi west of Norwich, located along the A10 between London and King's Lynn and close to the confluence of the River Wissey and River Great Ouse.

 History

 Fordham's name is of Anglo-Saxon origin and derives from the Old English for a village or homestead close to a ford, likely across the River Great Ouse.

 The parish of Fordham has been the site of discovery for several significant Bronze Age artefacts, including a hammer, a decorated sword and a socketed axehead.

 In the Domesday Book, Fordham is listed as a settlement of 22 households in the hundred of Clackclose.
 In 1086, the village was divided between the East Anglian estates of St Benedict's Abbey, Ralph Baynard, Henry de Ferrers, Reginald, son of Ivo and the Abbey of St Etheldreda, Ely.

 Snore Hall dates from the Medieval period and was originally built as a timber-framed, fortified manor-house.
 The building that stands today was built in early sixteenth century, with extensions made in the eighteenth and twentieth centuries.
 The hall has a good example of a sixteenth-century priest hole, and was the site of a council convened by King Charles I during the English Civil War.

 There were once three pubs in Fordham including the Green Dragon which suffered from a severe fire in 1803 which consumed a nearby granary as well.

 During the Second World War, several defences were built in Fordham to protect the railway line against a possible German invasion.